Chiam See Tong: Member of parliament

 During the 1984 general election, Chiam contested as an SDP candidate in Potong Pasir again, this time against a new PAP candidate Mah Bow Tan.
 In the lead-up to the election, Prime Minister Lee Kuan Yew compared Chiam and Mah's GCE Ordinary Level results in a rally speech: "Mah Bow Tan, age 16, took his O Levels — six distinctions, two credits.
 Mr Chiam, age 18 — six credits, one pass."
 The Prime Minister's Office later conveyed an apology from Lee for making an error about Chiam's results; Chiam had actually gotten seven credits.
 Chiam eventually won the election with 60.28% of the vote against Mah's 39.72%, and was elected as the MP representing Potong Pasir SMC.
-He retained his parliamentary seat in Potong Pasir (now as an SMC) following the 1988 and 1991 general elections after garnering 63.13% and 69.64% of the vote in those two elections against PAP candidates Kenneth Chen and Andy Gan respectively.
+He retained his parliamentary seat in Potong Pasir (now as an SMC) following the 1988 and 1991 general elections after garnering 63.13% and 69.64% of the vote in those two elections against PAP candidates Kenneth Chen Koon Lap and Andy Gan respectively.

 Chiam in 1985 (far right), observing the burning of ballot papers conducted months after the 1984 general election.
 Standing on the far left is Workers' Party (WP) member Low Thia Khiang.

 When Chiam was first elected into Parliament in 1984, he was one of only two opposition MPs, the other being J. B. Jeyaretnam, the Workers' Party secretary-general.
 After Jeyaretnam lost his parliamentary seat in 1986, Chiam remained the sole elected opposition Member of Parliament until after the 1991 general election, which saw three other opposition politicians becoming elected Members of Parliament: Ling How Doong and Cheo Chai Chen of the SDP, and Low Thia Khiang of the Workers' Party.
 Chiam was the de facto Leader of the Opposition.
-At the time of the 1991 general election, the SDP had its best electoral results — having all nine candidates polled in the top 10, scoring 48.6% of the party's popular vote, including Chiam's personal best electoral result at 69.64%.
+At the time of the 1991 general election, the SDP had its best electoral results — having all nine candidates polled in the top 10, scoring 48.6% of the party's popular vote, including Chiam's personal best electoral result and the highest share or votes any Opposition has ever garnered at 69.64%.